Yiru-Jiao/DriverSpaceInference/Code/README.md

 Run `Exp_pNEUMA.py` to repeat the experiments in our article

-Use `ResultEvaluation.ipynb` to accept and reject inference results

 # Operation system

 We performed the experiments on the Linux system and the inference used 10 CPUs for parallelizing.